Permits and Regulations: What You Need to Know Before Building a Pool in Florida

 The state will inspect the construction to ensure that the project follows the plans you submitted for approval.

-Along with ensuring legal compliance, these inspections serve to protect your financial investment in the project.
+Along with ensuring legal compliance, inspections also help protect your financial investment in the project.
 Since they guarantee compliance with state building codes, there’s less chance of a mistake going unnoticed until the completion of the project.

 Under the guidance of state inspectors, your builder can correct errors early in the construction process.
 This will spare you the cost associated with fixing the mistake.
 In some cases, a compliance issue might require demolishing the entire construction and starting the project over, which can significantly raise the project’s cost.